2022 Fukushima earthquake: Earthquake

 Based on seismic inversion using strong motion data, the seismic moment was calculated to be 1.3×1020 Nm, corresponding to a moment magnitude of 7.4.
 The greatest slip occurred north of the hypocenter, measuring 6.2 m.

 The earthquake may have been an aftershock of the disastrous 2011 earthquake.
 According to an official from the JMA, the quake had an epicenter very close to that of another earthquake in February 2021, and there may be a link between the two.
 Although the 2021 event was considered an aftershock, the large time span after 2011 has made determining it difficult.
 Determining whether the 2022 quake was an aftershock was also challenging as the earthquake had a different mechanism of faulting.
-The earthquake differs from the 2011 event in that the 2022 quake may have occurred within the subducting Pacific Plate while the 2011 event occurred on the boundary between the Pacific and Okhotsk plates.
+The earthquake differs from the 2011 event in that the 2022 quake may have occurred within the subducting Pacific plate while the 2011 event occurred on the boundary between the Pacific and Okhotsk plates.

 It is thought that earthquakes of magnitude 7.0–7.5 are expected to occur off the coast every 40 years, even after the 2011 earthquake aftershocks sequence have ended.
-It was estimated prior to the occurrence of the earthquake, that there was a 60–70% chance that a magnitude 7.0–7.5 earthquake could occur within the Pacific Plate as it subducts beneath the Tōhoku region.
+It was estimated prior to the occurrence of the earthquake, that there was a 60–70% chance that a magnitude 7.0–7.5 earthquake could occur within the Pacific plate as it subducts beneath the Tōhoku region.
 After the 2011 earthquake, the chances of earthquakes of a similar origin have increased.

 According to seismologists, the earthquake formed part of a sequence of three large events, including the April 2011 and February 2021 earthquakes.
 The epicenter of the 2022 earthquake occurred just 7 km to the southwest of the 2021 shock.
 While the 2021 shock ruptured in a southernly direction along a 45 km fault, the 2022 shock ruptured northwards along a fault twice as large.
 The two shocks have been categorized as a doublet earthquake due to their close location, timing of occurrence, and magnitude.
 A seismic gap exists between the northern extent of the 2022 shock and the southern extent of the 2011 shock.
 Coulomb stress transfer inferred from calculations showed that the gap off of the Central Miyagi coast has been increasingly stressed and is the likely source for a future rupture.

 Positioning stations around northern Honshu found small crustal deformation following the earthquake.
 Observation points located at Ishinomaki and on the Oshika Peninsula were displaced 3 cm to the north.
 In the areas of Sendai and northern Fukushima, the crust moved 1 cm east, closer to the epicenter.
-Meanwhile in southern the crust moved 1 cm southwest.
+Meanwhile, in southern the crust moved 1 cm southwest.

+An earthquake light manifested in downtown Sendai, coinciding with a magnetic disturbance detected by a geomagnetic observatory in Kakioka, Ibaraki Prefecture.
+Researchers ruled out "the possibility of the flashes being caused by explosions in transformers or power supply facilities" by checking the maintenance reports of nearby power stations, none of which had malfunctioned within the field of view of two CCTV cameras that had recorded it.